Sign In or Create an Account.

 Republican Rep. Mike Lawler* vs. Democrat Mondaire Jones

+Elon Musk’s PAC dumped money into the race to help Lawler win New York’s 17th Congressional District.
 Located just north of the liberal bastion of New York City, New York’s 17th Congressional District was safely controlled by Democrats until 2020’s infamous redistricting.
 Though the map was again redrawn for the 2024 election, NY-17 went virtually untouched in a “win” for Lawler.
-The race is still competitive — Jones represented a former iteration of the district — enough so that Elon Musk’s PAC has dumped money into the race to help Lawler win.
-Besides being a critical race for House control, Lawler was also a co-sponsor of the Energy Choice Act, which aimed to protect natural gas.
-Jones supports congestion pricing (except for Lower Hudson Valley residents, of course) and the build-out of renewables.
+Besides being a critical race for control of the House, NY-17 also pitted Lawler, a co-sponsor of the Energy Choice Act aiming to protect natural gas, against Jones, who represented a former iteration of the district and supported congestion pricing (except for Lower Hudson Valley residents, of course) and the build-out of renewables.
 The candidates diverge on their opinion of the closure of the Indian Point nuclear power plant, which Lawler called “foolish;” Jones, somewhat out of step with his party, opposes nuclear power.

 Wisconsin